 Charles Dickens was born in Portsmouth but spent much of his working life in Kent, including periods in Rochester, Chatham and Broadstairs.
 He rose from humble origins to become the most successful novelist of his age.

-Despite never living in the city, he clearly knew it well.
+Despite never living in Canterbury, he clearly knew it well.
 Apart from many direct references to Canterbury in his voluminous output, particularly in David Copperfield, he was quite able to act as a city guide when showing friends round.
 A good example arises in the diary of Annie Fields, wife of Dickens' American agent, where on one visit she "explored the city under Dickens' direction till it was nearly dark".
 No fewer than 17 Canterbury sites have laid claim to some association with the much loved writer or with his literary characters.
 These are summarised below, the more convincing cases followed by some which seem wholly speculative:

 Dickens clearly was familiar with the cathedral (Image 1).
 Annie Fields (mentioned above) attended evensong with him during their visit.
 In David Copperfield, David attended services there regularly; and Mr Micawber wanted his son to become a chorister.